What is a Caregiver?

 - Caregiving is a job – you’ve earned a break.
 Give yourself a respite.

-Walking, swimming, running, or bike riding are only a few ways to get your body moving.
-Any kind of exercise (including working in the garden, cleaning, mowing, or going up stairs) can help you keep your body healthy.
+- Exercise Walking, swimming, running, or bike riding are only a few ways to get your body moving.
+Any kind of exercise (including working in the garden, cleaning, mowing, or climbing stairs) can help you keep your body healthy.
 Finding at least 15-30 minutes a day to exercise may make you feel better and help manage your stress.

 New stresses and daily demands often add to any health problems caregivers already have.
 And if you are sick or have an injury that requires you to be careful, it’s even more important that you take care of yourself.
 Here are some changes caregivers often have: